Citrus-Spiced Margarita with Fresh Lime and Orange

 How long does Citrus-Spiced Margarita with Fresh Lime and Orange take to make?

 Total time is about 5 minutes (5 min prep + 0 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bartenders find this fits a single afternoon; scale up the batch for parties or pitchers.

 How do I store leftover Citrus-Spiced Margarita with Fresh Lime and Orange?